 And that seems to be what's in the offing, since Mike is training again this summer with Jarred Tinordi and Bo Horvat among others in London, under the direction of a physical conditioning coach.
 He has already put on five pounds this summer, and weighed in at the prospects camp at 241 pounds.
 Martin Lapointe said that he's come into camp bigger, stronger, and leaner, that his body composition measurements are all improved this summer, so he's shedding some french fry-derived baby fat.

 Michael also said the team has asked him to work on his speed, so that’s what he’s focusing on right now in the gym.
 Some may think that's paradoxical, putting on weight yet working on quickness and speed.
-Ed brought up the point that usually a player drops weight to get quicker.
+A poster on social media brought up the point that usually a player drops weight to get quicker.
 David Desharnais did that very thing last off-season.

 In Michael's case though, we need to remember that he's a growing boy, still a teen, and he'll just naturally add weight as he fills out.
 We definitely don't want him to be dropping weight at this stage of his development.
 He's not a rolly-polly kid like Alexis Pépin, a guy who didn't train and didn't pay attention to nutrition, and now needs to slim down to become a pro.